Memberships and Passwords

 Q: Is Julian Jaynes’s The Origin of Consciousness in the Breakdown of the Bicameral Mind available for the Kindle, Nook, or other e-readers?

 A: Yes, The Origin of Consciousness in the Breakdown of the Bicameral Mind was published for Kindle, Google Play, Kobo, and other e-book platforms in 2012.

 Q: Is Julian Jaynes’s The Origin of Consciousness in the Breakdown of the Bicameral Mind available as an audiobook?

 A: Yes, The Origin of Consciousness in the Breakdown of the Bicameral Mind was published as an audiobook 2015, and is available as an MP3 CD from Amazon.com and Barnes and Noble, as well as a digital download from iTunes and from Audible.com

-Q: Are the Julian Jaynes Society books available for the Kindle, Nook, or other e-readers?
+Q: Are the Julian Jaynes Society books available on the Kindle, Google Play, and Kobo e-book platforms?

 A: Yes, the Julian Jaynes Society publications are now available on the Amazon Kindle, Google Play, and Kobo platforms.
 The digital version of Reflections on the Dawn of Consciousness was published in December 2013.
 Gods, Voices, and the Bicameral Mind was published in February 2019.
 The digital version of The Julian Jaynes Collection was published in March 2019.
 We no longer publish on other e-book platforms due to piracy concerns.